Customer Engagement

 • In-app checklists that guide customers from one onboarding step to the next

-In-app checklists can push clients to complete onboarding tasks by showing their progress in a compelling and more interactive way.
+In-app checklists can push clients to complete onboarding tasks by showing their progress compellingly and more interactively.

-Modal pop-up windows and product tours are great for introducing the first necessary step that leads to that coveted aha moment.
+Modal pop-up windows and product tours are great for introducing the first necessary step that leads to that coveted aha moment and user activation.
 For instance, we at HelpCrunch use them for our chat widget installation wizard.

 HelpCrunch installation wizard